raspberrypilearning/scratch-olympics-hurdler/worksheet2.md

 	![script](images/collide2.png)

-1. Have a play of the game and make sure that towards the end, the hurdles dissapear.
+1. Have a play of the game and make sure that the hurdles disappear towards the end.
 You might need to tweak the variables a little to get the perfect result.

 ## Breaking the finish line

 You may have noticed a second finish line graphic in the `items` directory, showing a broken finish line.
 You can use this in your game.

-1. Click on the finish line sprite and then click on the *costumes* tab.
+1. Click on the finish line sprite and then click on the *Costumes* tab.
-1. Now click on *import* and choose the `finishline-broke` graphic from the `items` folder in `assets`.
+1. Now click on *Import* and choose the `finishline-broke` graphic from the `items` folder in `assets`.
 1. Back on the *Scripts* tab, edit the script that makes the finish line appear.
 You're going to add a _conditional_ so that when the finish line is touched by the player, it breaks and the player continues running for a little while.

     <!--